SannyGarin/ibm_data_engineering_project/data/Module 1 OLTP Database/ReadMe.md

 I'm glad you are here.

+These files are mostly screenshots, csv, and bash file.

 This project is about creating a simple OLTP server so there isn't much coding

 Here's the code of the datadump.sh that enables me to automatically backup my simple OLTP database.